 Microdermabrasion Facial Treatment – Normal, Dry, Combination and Oily Skin types

 Remember depending on the type of skin you can customize how deep you do a microdermabrasion treatment.
-If you are performing a microdermabrasion for oily or acne skin remember if the acne is active you may want to just do a Exfoliating Rose Gel Mask with Glycolic Acid or a Pumpkin Enzyme Mask II with Glycolic Acid 12%.
+If you are performing a microdermabrasion for oily or acne skin remember if the acne is active you may want to just do a Radiant Rose Gel Mask with Glycolic Acid or a Retexturizing Enzyme Mask.
 Always remember the vacuum portion of the treatment does not have to be set too high.
 Too much suction can create broken capillaries and irritate the skin.
 Try using treatment products along with your microdermabrasion facial treatment to give you the best results without complications.